GorgonzolaRex/wizardry-daphne-guide/docs/events/alabaster-hunting/alabaster-hunting.md

     === "Boss: Alabaster Balewolf"

-        - HP: ~10K
-        - The boss hits fast and hard, but has relatively low HP.
+        - HP: ~10K.
+The boss hits fast and hard, but has relatively low HP.
 It can be killed quickly with your strongest burst attacks.
-        - Immediately self-buff with 4 turns of ATK and ASPD.
+        - It will immediately self-buffs with 4 turns of ATK and ASPD.
 Remove these immediately with Dissipation or Maelfic Wind.
-        - It has 2 actions per turn and will auto-counter all physical attacks.
+        - Has 2 actions per turn and will auto-counter all physical attacks.
         - Balafeos (ATK down) and Batilgref (ASPD down) are helpful debuffs to maintain throughout the fight.
 Chrono 1-2 or Delay Attack with a multi-hit weapon can further increase its wait time.
         - Basic Strategy
             - Defend with your entire front row to proc openings while the backrow does DPS and provides support.